 Authorships of TSUS articles seemed to be an easy means to an end to identify other women involved with the TSUS.
-In the book Bad Blood’s section, “A Note on Sources,” there was a list of all the known TSUS publications.
+In Bad Blood’s section, “A Note on Sources,” there was a list of all the known TSUS publications.
 For all the articles, Bad Blood listed the authors as “1st-author et al” (e.g., J.K.
 Shafer et al.).
 Except for Rivers, who was a first author, the book obscured all of the other women’s names with the use of “et al” (Jones, 1993).
 Also, only the names of Rivers and Yobs appeared in the book’s “Name Index.”

 The negative characterizations of Eunice Rivers were progressive...from isolation to distortion, fabrication, and omission.

 The negative characterizations of Eunice Rivers were progressive, as described above, from isolation to distortion, fabrication, and omission.
 This appeared unusual for someone previously lauded and rewarded for her work with the TSUS men.
-It might be perceived that Rivers was an easy target to negatively characterize and express what seemed to be latent disparagements about a Black woman.
+It might be perceived that Rivers was an easy target to negatively characterize and express what seemed to be latent disparagements about a black woman.
 In the outrage and mistrust surrounding the TSUS, who cared or dared to do anything about it, publicly or otherwise?

 In 1997, the government apology for the TSUS by President William Jefferson Clinton omitted both Eunice Rivers and the other women.

-There may have been some semblance of equity, in one example, between the Black public health nurse and the white women.
+There may have been some semblance of equity, in one example, between the black public health nurse and the white women.
 The above recognitions and accolades of these women were before the 1972 TSUS disclosures (Heller, 1972).
 In 1997, the government apology for the TSUS by President William Jefferson Clinton omitted both Eunice Rivers and the other women.
 President Clinton apologized to: (a) survivors of the syphilis study at Tuskegee, (b) hundreds of other men, (c) wives and children, (d) community of Macon County, (e) City of Tuskegee, (f) Tuskegee University, (g) the larger African American community, and (f) the doctors who have been wrongly associated with the events there (The White House Office of the Press Secretary, 1997).
 Again, there was no apology for Rivers or the white women involved with the study.

 The assumption that no other women knew or were involved with the TSUS was unjust to Eunice Rivers...

 The assumption that no other women knew or were involved with the TSUS was unjust to Eunice Rivers, the public health nurse/scientific assistant.
 The assertion of non-involvement of other women in the study did not match co-authorships of TSUS articles.
 The Justice section of the Belmont Report suggested a model for this inequity, i.e., “the Tuskegee syphilis study used disadvantaged, rural black men to study the untreated course of a disease that is by no means confined to that population” (National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research, 1979, p.
-XX).
-The media, books, articles, and performance arts/entertainment identified and negatively characterized the Black nurse when TSUS involvement was not confined to her.
+9).
+The media, books, articles, and performance arts/entertainment identified and negatively characterized the black nurse when TSUS involvement was not confined to her.
 The pathological view, regarding Rivers, spanned from the only woman in the TSUS to her work “lynching” black men.
 White women were deeply involved but not identified and negatively characterized post 1972 TSUS disclosure.